Queen for a Day (film): Production

-Queen for a Day was a popular radio quiz show in the 1940s and 1950s with an audience of five million.
-Film rights to the show had been optioned by Seymour Nebenzal and Jesse L. Lasky but neither had exercised the option.
-In September 1949 Robert Stillman, a former associate of Stanley Kramer, bought the screen rights from the Raymond B Morgan advertising company.
-Stillman had been looking to make an American anthology film along the lines of Trio (1950) and felt by using the quiz show as a framing device, "We found a commercial hook for a picture we didn't have to compromise with."

-Stillman was going to make the film as his first under a deal with United Artists but then decided to make The Condemned (which became The Sound of Fury) instead.
+Queen for a Day was a popular radio quiz show in the 1940s and 1950s with an audience of five million listeners.
+Film rights to the show had been optioned by Seymour Nebenzal and Jesse L. Lasky, but neither had exercised the option.
+In September 1949, Robert Stillman, a former associate of Stanley Kramer, bought the screen rights.
+Stillman had been looking to produce an anthology film similar to Trio (1950) and wanted to employ the quiz show as a framing device, later stating, "We found a commercial hook for a picture we didn't have to compromise with."
+Stillman had planned the film as his first under a deal with United Artists, but he instead opted to produce The Condemned (which became The Sound of Fury).
 Queen for a Day would be the second in a proposed slate of six films.

-In November 1949 Seton I Miller signed to be an associate producer and to write the script.
+In November 1949, Seton I. Miller signed to be an associate producer and to write the script.

-The original plan was to film four stories.
-In January 1950 Stillman bought the screen rights to the story "The High Diver" by John Ainsworth, which he intended use as one of the stories in the movie.
-The same month he bought the rights to Faith Baldwin's 1948 magazine story "This Gossamer World".
-The third story, "Horsie" was written by Dorothy Parker, was purchased in June.
-In the end, these were the only stories used, with Miller adapting them into a script.
+Stillman had originally planned to film four stories.
+In January 1950, he acquired the screen rights to the story "The High Diver" by John Ainsworth and Faith Baldwin's 1948 magazine story "This Gossamer World".
+Stillman purchased Dorothy Parker's story "Horsie" in June.

-Lubin signed to make the film in February 1950.
-Unlike many anthology series, one person, Lubin, directed every episode.

-Casting
+Director Arthur Lubin was hired in February 1950.
+Lubin directed the entire film, which was unusual for anthology films of the time, many of which featured separate directors for each segment.
+Filming began in September 1950.

-Most of the 36 cast were relative unknowns to film, although some had theatre experience.
-Darren McGavin, then best known for appearing on stage in Death of a Salesman was cast in September.
-Stillman reportedly wanted Mickey Rooney's son Mickey Rooney Jr to play a role in "This Gossamer World" but Mickey refused.
+Most of the 36 actors cast were relative unknowns to film, although some had theater experience, such as Darren McGavin, who had appeared on stage in Death of a Salesman.
+Stillman reportedly invited Mickey Rooney's son Mickey Rooney Jr. to play a role in "This Gossamer World", but the younger Rooney refused.